FTC Influencer Guidelines: 2026 Rules, News & Compliance Checklist

 FAQs

-Do FTC influencer guidelines apply if I just gift product (no contract)?
+Do FTC influencer guidelines apply to gifted products (no payment)?

 Is #ad or #sponsored enough for FTC compliance?

-Do FTC rules apply to organic UGC we repost in ads?
+Do FTC rules apply to organic UGC that brands repost in ads?